Probabilistic neural operators for functional uncertainty quantification: Numerical experiments

 \subsection{Kuramoto-Sivashinsky equation}

 The Kuramoto-Sivashinsky (KS-)equation is a fourth-order parabolic PDE with the following form in one spatial dimension:

 where $\mathcal{D} \subseteq \mathbb{R}$, $u \in C((0,T]; H_{\mathrm{per}}^4(\mathcal{D}; \mathbb{R}))$, and $u_0 \in L_{\mathrm{per}}^2(\mathcal{D};\mathbb{R})$\footnote{$H^k_{\text{per}}(\mathcal{D}; \mathbb{R}), L^2_{\text{per}}(\mathcal{D}; \mathbb{R})$ denote the periodic Sobolev and $L^2$ spaces, respectively.}.
 Furthermore, $u_0$ is $L$-periodic, where $L$ is the size of the specific domain.
-The PDE exhibits strong temporal chaotic behavior and can be seen as a model of Galilean-invariant chaos.
-The PDE is used for modeling instabilities in a laminar flame front, reaction-diffusion systems, or other chemical reactions.
+The PDE exhibits strong temporal chaotic behavior and is used for modeling instabilities in a laminar flame front, reaction-diffusion systems, or other chemical reactions.
 We simulate the KS-equation from random uniform noise $\mathcal{U}(-1,1)$ on a periodic domain $\mathcal{D} = [0,100]$ using the py-pde package \citep{zwicker_py-pde_2020}.
-We generate 10000 samples with a resolution of $256 \times 300$ and train a 2D (spatio-temporal) FNO and UNO, which take the first twenty timesteps as input and solve the equation for the next twenty timesteps with step size $\Delta t = 2$.
+We generate 10000 samples with a resolution of $256 \times 300$ and train a 2D (spatio-temporal) FNO, which takes the first twenty timesteps as input and solves the equation for the next twenty timesteps with step size $\Delta t = 2$.
 The results for the KS-equation can be found in \autoref{tab:ks_results}.
-For the FNO architecture, the MCDropout approach leads to the best $L^2$ loss, while the PNO\textsubscript{R} leads to the best distributional metrics.
-While no method achieves a coverage of $95\%$, the PNO\textsubscript{R} comes closest.
-For the UNO architecture, the results differ, with the PNO\textsubscript{D} obtaining the best score on most of the metrics.
-Again the PNO\textsubscript{R} leads to the best coverage.
+Here, the MCDropout approach leads to the best $L^2$ loss, while the PNO\textsubscript{R} leads to the best distributional metrics.
+Although no method achieves a coverage of $95\%$, the PNO\textsubscript{R} is closest.
 A corresponding visualization can be found in \autoref{fig:ks_predictions}.